xuanvu/ScoreDiff/documentation/_sources/about.txt

 About This Project
 ********************
-ScoreDiff uses the music21 toolkit to compare scores written in the musicxml format in a variety of ways.
+scorediff uses the music21 toolkit to compare scores written in the musicxml format in a variety of ways.
 For more information about the specific comparisons supported, have a look at the documentation.

 This tool could be used to compare different musicxml versions of a piece of music, as well as for comparing two completely different pieces.